 The recipe for miso soup is quite simple:

-Now you and I have mastered the recipe for miso soup and we hope that it will find its place in your list of favorite dishes.
+Now you have mastered the recipe for miso soup and we hope that it will find its place in your list of favorite dishes.
 Sweet and salty broth with a characteristic umami taste, complemented by spicy onions and tender tofu, will be a great breakfast or lunch that is prepared in a matter of minutes.
 The soup will be tasty and filling even without meat, butter and sour cream, so it is perfect for vegans and those who are fasting.
 Sometimes it is served as an appetizer before the main course.
 Be sure to add this dish to your daily diet!
 Also, check out Katana’s best ingredients for Asian cooking.